King Edward's School, Bath: Drama and music

-The school includes drama and music departments.
-The drama department puts on a school play each year and recent performances have included Fiddler on the Roof and Pride and Prejudice.
-There is also a lower school play which is aimed for pupils in years 7 to 9 and regularly has casts of up to 80 pupils which recently included The Wind in the Willows and Disney's Beauty and The Beast.
-The School has also recently introduced LAMDA exams and taken a show to the Edinburgh Fringe.
+The drama department puts on a school play each year.
+There is also a lower school play which is aimed for pupils in years 7 to 9.
+The school has also recently introduced LAMDA exams and taken a show to the Edinburgh Fringe.

-In late 2017 the school performed "Pop the Musical", a show written by the school based on a book by author Catherine Bruton, who teaches English at the school.

-The Music department currently has over 20 instrumental and choral groups of varying musical styles.
-The school has partnerships with Bath Abbey and Bath's resident orchestra, Bath Philharmonia Orchestra, with annual concert performances in Bath’s historical venues including The Assembly Rooms and the Guildhall.

-Every year the Music department organises the KES Musical Festival which includes concerts throughout Bath as well as numerous performances and concerts in the school itself.
-The Senior Orchestra was also the overall winner for orchestral music in the Mid Somerset Festival in 2006, 2007, 2009, 2010, 2011 and 2012.
+The Senior Orchestra was the overall winner for orchestral music in the Mid Somerset Festival in 2006, 2007, 2009, 2010, 2011 2012 and 2024.

 Sport

 The school has a further 17-acre site at nearby Bathampton, which is home to the school's playing fields and sports pavilion.
 The major games are rugby, hockey, cricket and netball.
 Minor sports include athletics, cross-country, tennis, football, rounders, badminton, dance, gymnastics and table tennis.
 Former England rugby coach Andy Robinson used to teach rugby, physical education and mathematics at the school while he was playing (amateur rugby) for Bath Rugby Club.

 In previous years the school had competitive netball squads over a range of school years.
 In particular, the under 19 squad came third at the national finals in both 2009 and 2010.
-Alternative sports such as jiu jitsu and squash are also played.
+Alternative sports such as judo and squash are also played.